psuryateja123/NightwatchSample/README.md

 <br />
 * I have used Web storm and I have create a download the following from the terminal.
 * npm package - use npm install / if you want to update use npm update
+* For nightwatch - use npm install nightwatch
 * selenium standalone server - use npm install selenium
 * I have used chrome drive.
 So you can use npm install chromedriver